TABLE OF CONTENTS

 Get Enough Sleep

-This is probably one of the most underrated one but also the most important tip every biker needs to follow for a long road trip.
+This is probably one of the most underrated ones but also the most important tip every biker needs to follow for a long road trip.
 I know this is easier said than done as most of us spend sleepless nights the day before the ride.
 The heightened excitement of getting on the bike and heading on to the highway is an adrenaline rush that only bikers will understand but it’s essential you give your body sufficient rest for the upcoming journey.

 ATGATT (All The Gear All The Time)

 Invest in a good helmet and do not buy a cheap one from the roadside to save money.
 They’re not going to be much help when you meet with an accident.
 You need to ensure that you try out different helmets to see the one that fits.
 A good fitting helmet will be a little tight initially so don’t get a bigger size if you feel uncomfortable with the fit.
-Some of the best brands in India include MT, Shoei, Bell, LS2, HJC, Nolan, Origine, Arai etc. We tested Origine helmets and you can read the review here.
+Some of the best brands in India include MT, Shoei, Bell, LS2, HJC, Nolan, Origine, Arai, etc. We tested Origine helmets and you can read the review here.

-Invest generously in protective riding gear like biking jacket, riding pants, knee guards, riding shoes and gloves if you ride frequently.
-Check if the riding gear provides you protection rain and cold weather.
+Invest generously in protective riding gear like a biking jacket, riding pants, knee guards, riding shoes, and gloves if you ride frequently.
+Check if the riding gear provides you protection from rain and cold weather.
 While buying riding gear look for fit, comfort, durability, safety, and style.
 You can find good quality riding gear here.
 We bought 2 Origine helmets from there and you can read the Origine Helmets review here.

 Service Your Bike

-During our trip, we saw a lot of bikers languishing due to breakdowns like engine failure, damaged parts etc and a simple way to avoid this is by getting your bike serviced, especially before a long enduring ride.
+During our trip, we saw a lot of bikers languishing due to breakdowns like engine failure, damaged parts, etc, and a simple way to avoid this is by getting your bike serviced, especially before a long-enduring ride.
 Endurance rides not only demand a lot from the ride but also from the bike, so make sure it is in optimum condition before taking it out.
-Get the bike serviced and check your cables, lights, oil, tire condition, spark plug etc to ensure they work properly and have been changed as per the service schedule.
+Get the bike serviced and check your cables, lights, oil, tire condition, spark plug, etc to ensure they work properly and have been changed as per the service schedule.

 Very few of us drink enough water during the ride, and this is a mistake you cannot make during a long tour or during summer.
 Dehydration causes fatigue, loss of concentration and if it gets worse you can suffer from headaches, muscle pain, nausea, and pass out.
 On a hot summer day, if you wait until you’re thirsty to take a drink of water, you’re already too late.
 Also, don’t forget that you need to drink water in the cold weather too, as conditions are typically very dry.

 Even though you got your bike serviced before the ride, it’s important that you are aware of any mechanical issues your bike might have.
 So inspect your bike every day before you start.
-The main things to check are tire treads and pressure, electrical system, Chain and sprocket, leaks beneath the bike, braking and engine sounds.
+The main things to check are tire treads and pressure, electrical system, Chain and sprocket, leaks beneath the bike, braking, and engine sounds.

 Roll your clothes!
 This tip is going to help you save tons of space and make packing an easy affair.
 This is a tried and tested tip and we follow this even when we take our car for a road trip!
 When we first started touring, we had a tendency to overpack and ended up carrying 3-4 bags that not only strained our bodies but also put more load on the bike.
-Stick to the essentials; two pairs of jeans, a couple of t-shirts, shoes, undergarments and the travel tech you require.
+Stick to the essentials; two pairs of jeans, a couple of t-shirts, shoes, undergarments, and the travel tech you require.
 You can stuff the smaller items inside your shoes to help save space!

 Riding early also helps us avoid riding in the dark as low lights conditions increase the risk of accidents.
 It’s tough to ride when others are shining bright headlights making it difficult for you to see the road.